facebookresearch/pytorch3d/docs/notes/renderer.md

 **Fig 1: PyTorch3d Naive vs Coarse-to-fine**

-This figure shows how the coarse to fine strategy for rasterization results in significant speed up compared to naive rasterization.
-This is especially clear in large images.
+This figure shows how the coarse-to-fine strategy for rasterization results in significant speed up compared to naive rasterization for large images and large mesh sizes.

 <img src="../figs/p3d_naive_vs_coarse.png" width="1000">

+For small mesh and image sizes, the naive approach is slightly faster.
+We advise that you understand the data you are using and choose the rasterization setting which suits your performance requirements.
+It is easy to switch between the naive and coarse to fine rasteriztation by adjusting the "bin_size" value when initializating the [rasterization settings](https://github.com/facebookresearch/pytorch3d/blob/master/pytorch3d/renderer/mesh/rasterizer.py#L26).

 **Fig 2: PyTorch3d Coarse-to-fine vs SoftRasterizer**

-This figure shows the speed up in the full forward and backward pass enabled by the combination of coarse-to-fine approach and caching the faces rasterized per pixel returned from the forward pass.
+This figure shows the effect of combination of coarse-to-fine rasterization and caching the faces rasterized per pixel returned from the forward pass.
+For large meshes and image sizes, we again observe that the PyTorch3d rasterizer is significantly faster.
 In the SoftRasterizer implementation, in both the forward and backward pass, there is a loop over every single face in the mesh for every pixel in the image.
 Therefore, the time for the full forward plus backward pass is ~2x the time for the forward pass.
+For small mesh and image sizes, the SoftRasterizer approach is slightly faster.

 <img src="../figs/p3d_vs_softras.png" width="1000">

 ### 2. Support for Heterogeneous Batches